 Have you ever felt this way?

-It’s important to realize: God calls us to unknown places which are definitely out of our comfortable.
+It’s important to realize: God calls us to unknown places which are definitely out of our comfort.

 If you don’t know my story, you can read it here.